wazo-platform/wazo-platform.org/content/uc-doc/contributors/integration-tests.md

 The integration tests rely directly on docker(or an equivalent drop-in) and docker-compose, and assume that functional `docker-compose`[^1] and `docker`[^2] commands are available in the environment.

-Required python dependencies are made available in the [test-requirements.txt](./test-requirements.txt) file, which can(and should) be installed into a specific virtual environment.
+Additional python dependencies(including test runners, frameworks and any tool and library used by the tests) are made available in a pip requirements.txt file, to be be installed into a specific virtual environment.

 ## Structure
 (As a general guide on conventional project structure, see also [Wazo daemon file structure](https://github.com/wazo-platform/wazo-notebook/blob/master/file-structure.md)